-This Form ADV 2A ("Disclosure Brochure") provides information about the qualifications and business practices of International Assets Investment Management, LLC ("IAIM").
+This Form ADV 2A ("Disclosure Brochure") provides information about the qualifications and business practices of International Assets Investment Management, LLC ("IAIM"), ETC Brokerage Services, LLC Custodial Plan (the "Plan").
 If you have any questions about the contents of this Disclosure Brochure, please contact us at (407) 254-1500.